 Natural Resources Defense Council (NRDC) – Bias and Credibility

-Natural Resources Defense Council (NRDC) - Left Bias - Liberal - Democrat - Mostly CredibleFactual Reporting: Mostly Factual - Mostly Credible and Reliable
+Natural Resources Defense Council (NRDC) - Left Bias - Liberal - Democrat - Mostly CredibleFactual Reporting: High - Credible - Reliable

 LEFT BIAS

-These media sources are moderate to strongly biased toward liberal causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage liberal causes.
+These media sources are moderate to strongly biased toward liberal/progressive causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage liberal/progressive causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

-• Overall, we rate the Natural Resources Defense Council (NRDC) Left biased based on strong environmental activism.
-We also rate them Mostly Factual for reporting, rather than High due to the publication of misleading information regarding GMOs and pesticides and a lack of transparency with funding.
+• Overall, we rate the Natural Resources Defense Council (NRDC) as left-biased based on strong environmental activism.
+We also rate them High for factual reporting due to no failed fact checks in the last 5 years and a generally pro-science approach.

 Detailed Report